Saints look to keep rolling with Bridgewater against Bears

 The Bears hope to get quarterback Mitchell Trubisky back after missing a game because of a left shoulder injury.

-If he returns, he’ll try to build on a promising showing against Washington in Week 3.
+A game-time decision despite practicing all week without limitations, he’ll try to build on a promising showing against Washington in Week 3 if he is available.

 Trubisky threw three touchdowns in an easy win over the struggling Redskins after mediocre outings in a season-opening loss to Green Bay and a narrow victory at Denver.
 He was then injured on the opening drive against Minnesota on Sept.
 29.